edmundhung/conform/docs/api/zod/future/coerceFormValue.md

   }),
   {
     customize(type) {
-      // Customize how the `metadata` field value is coerced if (type === metadata) {
+      // Customize how the `metadata` schema is coerced if (type === metadata) {
         return (value) => {
           if (typeof value !== 'string') {